-175 In order to test the effects of analytical uncertainty and dating density (number of ages per time interval) on age-depth models, we designed an experiment in which nine different sampling scenarios were simulated for the Lake Żabińskie sedimentary sequence to determine the expected precision and accuracy of resulting age-depth models.
-Three different sampling densities were simulated for the 5.8-m-long section: 5 ages, 10 ages, and 20 ages (equivalent to approximately 1, 2, and 4 ages per millennium, respectively).
-For each of these sampling densities three different sample-size scenarios were simulated: 35 μg C, 180 90 μg C, 500 μg C. These scenarios were designed to represent different sampling circumstances such as high or low abundances of suitable material for 14C analysis, and different budgets for 14C analysis.
+In order to test the effects of analytical uncertainty and dating density (number of ages per time interval) on age-depth models, we designed an experiment in which nine different sampling scenarios were simulated for the Lake Zabińskie sedimentary sequence to determine the expected precision and accuracy of resulting age-depth models.
+Three different sampling densities were simulated for the 5.8 m long section: 5, 10, and 20 ages (equivalent to approximately 1, 2, and 4 ages per millennium, respectively).
+For each of these sampling densities three different sample-size scenarios were simulated: 35, 90, and 500 μg C. These scenarios were designed to represent different sampling circumstances such as high or low abundances of suitable material for 14C analysis and different budgets for 14C analysis.
 Radiocarbon ages were simulated using a technique similar to Trachsel and Telford (2017).
-In brief, we distributed the simulated samples evenly by depth across the 5.8-m-long section, and then used the median output of the OxCal V-sequence as the assumed true age for a given depth.
+In brief, we distributed the simulated samples evenly by depth across the 5.8 m long section and then used the median output of the OxCal V sequence as the assumed true age for a given depth.
 This calibrated assumed true age was back-converted to 14C years using IntCal13 (Reimer et al., 2013).
-A random error term was 185 added to the 14C age to simulate the analytical uncertainty.
-The error term was drawn from a normal distribution with mean zero and standard deviation equivalent to the age uncertainty determined from the relationship between sample mass and age uncertainty found in the results of our 14C measurements (Fig. 1A).
+A random error term was added to the 14C age to simulate the analytical uncertainty.
+The error term was drawn from a normal distribution with mean zero and standard deviation equivalent to the age uncertainty determined from the relationship between sample mass and age uncertainty found in the results of our 14C measurements (Fig. 1a).
 The same expected analytical uncertainty was used for the age uncertainty for each simulated age.
-For a sample with 35 μ g C, we expect a measurement uncertainty of \pm 148 years (or \pm

-0.0114 F14C), which is representative for the average age of all samples in this study (approximately 4000 14C yr BP).
-In reality, age uncertainties also depend on the age of the samples, however this effect is relatively small over the time period we are interested in older samples would have greater age uncertainty, while younger samples would have less uncertainty.
+For a sample with 35 μg C, we expect a measurement uncertainty of ± 148 years (or $\pm 0.0114 \,\mathrm{F}^{14}$ C), which is representative of the average age of all samples in this study (approximately 400014C BP).
+In reality, older samples would have greater age uncertainty, while younger samples would have less uncertainty.
 However, the effect of these differences on the performance of simulated age-depth models would be minimal as roughly half the ages would be more precise and half would be less precise.
-The uncertainties we use are based on expectations for a sample that is approximately 4000 years old.
-These simulated 14C ages were input into an OxCal P-sequence using the same uniform distribution for the k-parameter as described in the previous section.
+These simulated 14C ages were input into an Ox-Cal P sequence using the same uniform distribution for the k parameter as described in the previous section.
 This experiment was repeated 30 times for each scenario to assess the variability of possible age-model outcomes.
-We quantify the accuracy of the age-depth models as the deviation of the median modelled age from the best-age estimate at a given depth.
-We define precision as the width of the age-depth model confidence interval (CI).
+We quantify the accuracy of the age-depth models as the deviation of the median modeled age from the best-age estimate at a given depth.
+We define precision as the width of the age-depth model CI.